usnistgov/dimspec/README.md

 - Application programming interface (API) support using the [plumber](https://www.rplumber.io/index.html) framework.
 - Web applications for exploration and data processing, including a template web application to quickly build new GUI functionality using the [shiny](https://shiny.rstudio.com) framework.
 - Development support through flexible logging and function argument validation frameworks.
-- Includes curated high resolution mass spectra for 133 per- and polyfluorinated alkyl substances from over 100 samples using ESI-, ESI+, and APCI- detection methods.
+- Includes curated high resolution mass spectra for 133 per- and polyfluorinated alkyl substances from over 100 samples using ESI-, ESI+, and APCI- detection methods (as of 2023-03-16).

 ## Getting Started